Asinara donkey: History

 The Asinara derives from the population of Sardinian donkeys abandoned on the island by the inhabitants when they were forcibly evacuated from it following the passing of the law of 28 June 1885, under which Asinara was to be transformed into a lazaret and penal colony.
 White-coated animals had already been seen on the island before this event.
 It is also possible that the breed descends from white donkeys imported from Egypt in the nineteenth century by the Duca dell'Asinara.

 Like all Italian breeds of donkey, the Asinara is endangered.
-Its conservation status was listed as "critical" by the FAO in 2007, and was reported to DAD-IS as "critical" in 2021.
+Its conservation status was listed as "critical" by the Food and Agriculture Organization of the United Nations in 2007, and was reported to DAD-IS as "critical" in 2021.